 It is not unusual for patients to be discharged from hospice and palliative care.
 The program provides such vigorous support that patients do sometimes improve.
 Fortunately, being discharged does not prevent them from returning later.
 Once the patient meets criteria again, Medicare will resume their funding.

 You Can Leave Hospice If You Choose

 Hospice is an elective benefit.
 Patients can leave any time they want and several do.
 Normally it is because they decide to pursue aggressive treatment.

 However, it must be remembered that moving in and out of hospice is hard on patients.
 The program provides immense medical, psychological, and spiritual benefits designed to ease pain, maximize comfort, and alleviate grief.
 Before revoking hospice, families should have an honest talk about the health and interests of their loved one.
 If they have questions about the disease or the impact of aggressive treatment, they should consult the hospice team or primary care physician.

 The Most Important Questions

 Asking “how long does hospice last” can make families uncomfortable.
 Sometimes they think it hastens someone’s passing.
 Often the opposite is true, however.
-With access to such dedicated resources, patients normally last longer in hospice than in a hospital.
+With access to such dedicated resources, patients normally last longer in hospice than they would otherwise.
 So, given the circumstances, families should consider which type of care will best provide for their loved one.
 What will they want their life to look like six months from now?
 Do they want to remain close to their family?
 Would they be more comfortable at home or in a medical facility?
 The answers will tell them whether it is the right choice and how long they should continue with it.

 Jose Escobar is the Hospice Executive for Parentis Health.
 He works with patients and families across Southern California, providing support and education, in order to alleviate the pain and suffering of chronic and terminal illness.